 Once at the Treasury, pick your mouth up off the floor (yes, it’s that beautiful) and spend a while admiring it from different angles.
 Then, when you’re ready to move on, there are two must-do trails – one that ends up at the Monastery, and the other that overlooks the Treasury.
 Make sure you take food and plenty of water with you to keep you going, as no-one is going to admit these trails are easy!
 Pick some up from a supermarket or a corner shop in Wadi Musa.
 Food and drink can be very expensive inside the Petra site itself.

 The first recommended trail in Petra is the trail that ends up at the Monastery – a building that is equally impressive as the Treasury.
 To start this trail, head to the right of the Treasury, and follow the main trail all the way down, past the theatre and the colonnaded street.
-The path then begins to snake up high into the mountain, so it’s best to be reasonably fit and healthy before attempting this trail!
-There are plenty of places to rest, and there are often locals selling souvenirs along the way if you want an excuse to stop.
+The path then begins to snake up high into the mountain, so it’s best to be reasonably fit and healthy before attempting this trail.
+Saying that, we saw plenty of people in Petra with kids who made it up safely.
+Plus there are plenty of places to rest, and there are often locals selling souvenirs along the way if you want an excuse to stop.